devoj/Getting-and-Cleaning-Data-Course-Project/codebook.md

 title: "Codebook.md"
 output: html_document
 ---
-A tidy data set of the mean of mean and standard deviation measurements from accelerometers on a Samsung Galaxy SII
+Data ouput: A tidy data set of the mean of mean and standard deviation measurements from accelerometers on a Samsung Galaxy SII

 Raw data is: